camba1/cwit_2020/README.md

 In order to run the project in its entirety, you will need to have :

 - A git account (I used [Bitbucket](http://bitbucket.org))
-- A docker repository (I used [Docker hub](hub.docker.com))
+- A docker repository (I used [Docker hub](https://hub.docker.com))
-- [Docker](docker.com) installed in your machine ( I used Docker Desktop on my Mac)
+- [Docker](https://docker.com) installed in your machine ( I used Docker Desktop on my Mac)
 - [Minikube](https://minikube.sigs.k8s.io) installed in your machine.

 Also, this document refers to the image in docker hub as _bolbeck/cwit2020_.
 You should change this to your own image name so that it can run under your own docker hub account (otherwise you will not be able to push the image out).

 ### The Application

-The app has three components, whic run in 3 separate containers:
+The app has three components, which run in 3 separate containers:

 - **MariaDB database**: based on the official MariaDB image.
-The image is initialized to have a test DB and a Test table.
+When the image is initialized,  it automatically creates a test database and a test table.
 Sample data is loaded on image container initialization via the script in the ./MariaDB/init directory.
 This is run only once and only if the data volume (./MariaDB/Data) is empty.

 - **Redis**: Based on the official Redis image and used to cache data to be displayed in the application.